fundacionctic/gaiax-credentials-tool/README.md

+> ⚠️ It appears that something has changed on the Gaia-X services side, which has broken compatibility with the Self-Description-Signer tool.

 # Gaia-X Self-Descriptions

 A simple proof of concept of the process to build and sign a Self-Description using the [Gaia-X Compliance Service](https://gitlab.com/gaia-x/lab/compliance/gx-compliance).